neoforged/.github/primers/26.1/index.md

         - `entityNoOutline` -> `entityTranslucent` with `affectsOutline` as `false`
         - `entityDecal`, `dragonExplosionAlpha` -> `entityCutoutDissolve`, not one-to-one
         - `itemEntityTranslucentCull` -> `entityTranslucentCullItemTarget`, `itemCutout`, `itemTranslucent`; not one-to-one
+        - `bannerPattern` - The render type for rendering the patterns of banners.
 - `net.minecraft.client.renderer.special`
     - `BannerSpecialRenderer`, `$Unbaked` now take in the `BannerBlock$AttachmentType`
         - `$Unbaked` now uses `BannerPatternLayers` for the generic